Code-Institute-Submissions/Helpdesk-Micro/README.md

 -   ### Future Features

--   Dashboard
+-   Dashboard to be able to view stats - current number of call open, closed today etc.
--   Export as .csv
+-   Export data as .csv to enable Administrators to use for reporting.
--   End users can email to raise update tickets
+-   The ability for end users to be able to raise tickets by send email and the ability to send updates to end users.

 -   ### Defensive Design

 -   Secure login: All parts of the site, aside from the initial login page are only accessible to Administrative users that have been provided a login.
 This is due to the fact that the helpdesk tickets will contain company sensitive information such as email addresses, contact names and contact telephone numbers which should not be visible to anyone outside of the organisation.
--   delete admin user
--   delete everyones comments
+-   Administrative users are unable to delete their own account.
+This is to stop someone being able to login and delete all Administrative users and therefor blocking login to the site.
+-   Administrative users are only able to delete their own updates on tickets.
+-   All delete actions are prefaced by a confirmation modal to stop accidental deletion.

 ## Technologies Used